Charlie Stemp

-Charlie Stemp (born 30 November 1993) is an English actor.
-Stemp came to prominence for his leading role as Arthur Kipps in the West End musical Half a Sixpence, which earned him a WhatsOnStage Award for Best Actor in a Leading Role in a Musical and nomination for a 2017 Laurence Olivier Award for Best Actor in a Leading Role in a Musical.
+Charles Joe Stemp (born 30 November 1993) is an English actor.
+Stemp came to prominence for his leading role as Arthur Kipps in the West End musical Half a Sixpence, which earned him a WhatsOnStage Award for Best Actor in a Musical and nomination for a 2017 Laurence Olivier Award for Best Actor in a Leading Role in a Musical.

 Early life and education

 Stemp was born and raised in Peckham, London.
 He attended the Belcanto London Academy Theatre School, and trained for three years at Laine Theatre Arts in Epsom.
 He is also a keen football and rugby player.